What Substrate Is Best for Live Aquarium Plants?

 Gravel Substrate

-While gravel is not the best substrate for aquarium plants, it is still a great choice for undemanding aquarium plants and, with supplemental fertilization, can allow you to grom most, if not all aquarium plants in your aquarium.
-Gravel allows the plants to grab on and root to something more substantial than sand and its larger grain size allows for proper water flow, preventing anaerobic conditions from developing, ensuring proper root growth and easy nutrient uptake.
+Gravel allows the plants to grab on and root to something more substantial than sand, and its larger grain size ensures proper water flow, preventing anaerobic conditions and resulting in proper root growth and easy nutrient uptake.
 Gravel is also a very popular option among aquarium enthusiasts because it comes in so many different colors, shapes, and sizes.
-If you have any plants that have more extended, complex root systems such as Amazon Swords, you’ll need a deeper layer because these plants require something to help them root more securely.
+If you have any plants that have more extended, complex root systems, such as amazon swords, you’ll need a deeper layer because these plants require something to help them root more securely.

 Substrates at Modern Aquarium